Mark B. Christensen

-Mark Christensen is the studio owner and Chief Mastering Engineer at Engine Room Audio in New York City.
-Christensen is currently known for mastering, producing, and mixing music in the genres of rock, pop, R&B, classical, and hip hop.
-Christensen has worked on hundreds of albums, seven of which have been nominated for Grammy Awards as of 2022, with two wins.
-Christensen has also mastered over thirty Billboard chart top ten hits, and has been involved with 50 projects that have been awarded platinum or gold status by the RIAA.
-He has mastered material by OK GO, The Killers, 98 Degrees, Boyz II Men, Fergie, Toni Braxton, Talib Kweli, Trey Songz, 50 Cent, Ryan Leslie and The Ting Tings, among others.
-Along with business partner Scott Lee, Mark opened the New York Audio Academy, an audio engineering school hosted at Engine Room Audio to teach and mentor students on how to record, mix, master and produce records that comply with the music industry's highest standards.
+Mark Christensen is an American audio engineer, known for mastering, producing, and mixing music in the genres of rock, pop, R&B, classical, and hip hop.
+He has been credited on two Grammy Award-winning albums, as well as seven albums nominated for the award.
+Christensen is a voting member of The Recording Academy and has served on the Producers and Engineers Committee of the New York Chapter.

+Christensen has also mastered over thirty Billboard chart top ten hits, and has contributed to 50 projects that have received platinum or gold certifications by the RIAA.
+He has mastered material by Raekwon, Skilla Baby, Eminem, Big L, Mobb Deep, Joey Bada$$, Anderson Paak, Pop Smoke, OK GO, The Killers, Ice Spice, SZA, 98 Degrees, Boyz II Men, Fergie, Toni Braxton, Talib Kweli, Trey Songz, 50 Cent, Ryan Leslie and The Ting Tings, among others.
+In addition to his mastering work, Christensen expanded into Dolby Atmos mixing with the launch of the Blue Dolby Atmos Room at his New York City studio, Engine Room Audio, where he has mixed projects for artists including Skilla Baby, Ice Spice, Johnny Gill, Mobb Deep, and untiljapan.

+Along with business partner Scott Lee, Christensen opened the New York Audio Institute, an audio engineering school hosted at Engine Room Audio to teach and mentor students on how to record, mix, master and produce records.
 Along with Scott Lee and Charles Farrar, he is one of the principals of Bond Street Artist Management.
-He also periodically chairs and moderates audio engineering panels at music industry events.